 Americans lockdowns were lifted and not surprisingly the Covid Crisis is getting worse with record deaths and positive tests.
 The problem is worldwide.
-Now with record levels in certain areas and control in others, a crisis may again be looming.
-Lockdowns are appearing internationally and domestically restrictions are being imposed.
+Now with record levels in certain areas and control in others, a crisis may last much longer.
+Repeat lockdowns are appearing internationally and domestically restrictions are being imposed.
 Record numbers are being reported daily in some areas, while other areas seem to be diminishing.
 The health system is unlikely to be overwhelmed again.
-President Biden is unclear to the American people that he will not re-impose a lock down.
-Two vaccines are here, one is starting to be administered in the UK and likely will be available to the general public in the USA by April of 2021.
-This may be too late and poorly utilized to put an end to the death and disability caused by this virus.
-According to Johns Hopkins, there are about 93 Million (1/14/2021) confirmed cases worldwide.
-The number continues to grow daily and will for some time.
+President Biden is unclear to the American people if he will not re-impose a lock down.
+Three vaccines are here (Moderna, Pfizer, J and J), others are being administered in the UK and internationally.
+They are now available to the general public in the USA in some areas.
+Hopefully widespread immunization will put an end to the death and disability caused by this virus.
+According to Johns Hopkins, there are about 127 Million (3/29/2021) confirmed cases worldwide.
+The number continues to grow slowly and will for some time.
 The number is just a rough estimate and is certainly much higher (10-100X) as only a fraction have been tested and there are a considerable number of false negatives.
 Many patients with mild symptoms were turned away from testing sites or never pursued a test or sought medical attention.
 Many have been tested multiple times.
 It is not clear if these people were counted multiple times in these figures.
 Centers are routinely testing asymptomatic individuals especially first responders, essential workers and health care professionals.
-Of the confirmed COVID-19 Corona Virus cases, to date there have been about over 93 Million documented positive tests and over 2 million* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
-The number climbs by the thousands daily, with record peaks just this week of over 3000 in a day.
+Of the confirmed COVID-19 Corona Virus cases, to date there have been over 127 Million documented positive tests worldwide and about 2.8 million* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
+The number climbs by the thousands daily, with record peaks of over 3000 in a day.
 Thankfully these numbers have diminished recently.
-In fact these numbers seem to be the norm now.
-In total there are about 400,000* deaths in the US and growing daily (visit our live update for current statistics)*.
+In fact these numbers seem to be lower now.
+In total there are about 562,000* deaths in the US and growing daily (visit our live update for current statistics)*.